Experiential

 3. What’s the difference between CAC (Customer Acquisition Cost) and CPE (Cost-Per-Engagement)?

-CAC serves to indicate how much you spend to get a new customer and indicates profitability.
+CAC serves to indicate how much you spend to get a new customer and shows profitability.
 CPE focuses on how much it costs to get people to interact with your campaign.
 Both are important, but they show different sides to the performance of your campaign.

 4. Can smaller businesses measure field marketing ROI effectively?